Charles Evans (businessman): Business career

 With Robert Evans' success as a film producer and motion picture studio executive, Charles Evans decided to get into movie-making as well.
 He told the Los Angeles Times in 1995 that he got into producing "because I enjoy movies very much.
 I have the time to do it.
 And I believe if done wisely, it can be a profitable business."
 His first foray into film production was a massive success.
 Playwright Don McGuire had written a play in the early 1970s about an unemployed male actor who cross-dresses in order to get jobs.
 Titled Would I Lie to You?, the play was shopped around Hollywood for several years until it came to the attention of comedian and actor Buddy Hackett in 1978.
 Hackett, interested in playing the role of the talent agent, showed the script to Evans.
 Evans purchased an option on the play.
 (Delays in the film's production forced Evans to renew the option once or twice.)
 During 1979, Evans co-wrote a screenplay based on the film with director Dick Richards and screenwriter Bob Kaufman.
 A few months into the writing process, Richards showed it to actor Dustin Hoffman.
 Hoffman and Richards were partners in a company which bought and developed properties for development into films.
 Hoffman wanted complete creative control, and Evans agreed to remove himself from screenwriting tasks.
 Instead, Evans became a producer on the film, which was renamed Tootsie.

 Evans' next projects did not fare so well.
-In 1986, Evans met with horror film director George Romero.
+In 1986, Evans met with horror film director George A. Romero.
 Evans invested $450,000 in the film, Monkey Shines, and received $500,000 as a producer's fee.
 Evans later claimed to have been "involved in every aspect of production".
 He also said that the film hadn't made him any money in the 10 years since its release.
 In 1992, Evans met with screenwriter Joe Eszterhas, who pitched an idea about Las Vegas showgirls.
 Director Paul Verhoeven, also present during the pitch, wanted to direct the film.
 Evans paid Eszterhas $2 million in cash to write the screenplay.
 Carolco Pictures purchased the screenplay from Evans for $2 million and gave him another $1 million for producing the motion picture.
 The film, Showgirls, was both a box office and critical disaster.

 Robert Evans published his memoir, The Kid Stays in the Picture, in 1994.
 Charles Evans appears in the film and receives "thank you" credits at the end.

 Charles Evans was also interested in sailing.
 His yacht, the 105 ft long Ondine VIII (built in 1988), was, according to the Bermuda Sun newspaper, "considered at the time one of the world's most elegant sailing yachts".